MindofLindstrom01/post-install-config/README.md

 ![39  help topics added](https://github.com/user-attachments/assets/a7bf47db-3383-4c61-8c8c-5038cd94072b)

 <p>Add 4 more Help Topics with the same method, each one named like the ones highlighted in the image above.</p>

+<p>Congratulations!
+You have successfully configured some Roles, Departments, Teams, Agents, Users, SLA Plans, and Help Topics for osTicket.</p>

 <a href="http://localhost/osTicket/scp/login.php">Help Desk Login Page</a>
 <br>